-Hash Intel Cards (aka Hash Cards) provide an on-demand summary of essential information related to a specific Hash, and are updated in real time as Recorded Future collects new information.
+Hash Intelligence Cards (aka Hash Cards) provide an on-demand summary of essential information related to a specific Hash, and are updated in real time as Recorded Future collects new information.
 You can use Hash Cards as a starting point when assessing whether observation of a given Hash in a specific context is an Indicator of Compromise, and further can be used in security control rules to block or detect incidents.
 Hash Cards are also pivot points during investigations that start with another indicator, a malware tool, a vulnerability, or a threat actor.

-Descriptions of several common components of the Hash Card are found in the Overview of Intel Cards; the details below are specific to the Hash Card:
+Descriptions of several common components of the Hash Card are found in the Overview of Intelligence Cards; the details below are specific to the Hash Card:

 Hash Card: Risk Scoring

 Hash Risk Scores distinguish malicious file hashes from web reporting on hashes used for other technical purposes: passwords, digital fingerprints, certificates, etc. The risk rules for Hashes currently do not have an age out criteria.
 Once scored as malicious, a hash Risk Score will not decrease due to age and will generally remain permanently malicious (but could change based on discovery of new information).